sous-chefs/rvm/README.md

 ## rvm_default_ruby

-This resource sets the default RVM ruby, optionally with gemset.
-The given ruby will be installed if it isn't already and a gemset will be created in none currently exist.
+This resource sets the default RVM Ruby, optionally with gemset.
+The given Ruby will be installed if it isn't already and a gemset will be created in none currently exist.
 If multiple declarations are used then the last executed one "wins".